osiris43/aws-appconfig-fargate/README.md

+# About

+This repository has POC code for standing up a Fargate cluster with the AWS AppConfig agent sidecar running.

-# Welcome to your CDK Python project!
+## Welcome to your CDK Python project!

 This is a blank project for CDK development with Python.